simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Sep 19-Sep 21 2024
+Solar Radiation Storm Forecast for Sep 20-Sep 22 2024

-              Sep 19  Sep 20  Sep 21
+              Sep 20  Sep 21  Sep 22
 S1 or greater   10%     10%     10%

-Rationale: There is a slight chance for the 10 MeV proton flux to reach the S1 (Minor) levels on 19-21 Sep.
+Rationale: There is a slight chance for S1 (Minor) solar radiation storms over 20-22 Sep.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Sep 19-Sep 21 2024
+Radio Blackout Forecast for Sep 20-Sep 22 2024

-              Sep 19        Sep 20        Sep 21
+              Sep 20        Sep 21        Sep 22
-R1-R2           55%           55%           55%
+R1-R2           45%           45%           45%
 R3 or greater   10%           10%           10%

-Rationale: R1 (Minor) or greater radio blackouts are likely with a slight chance for R3 (Strong) activity on 19-21 Sep.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 or greater events, over 20-22 Sep.

 ```